 Materials Produced: Hawai‘i Breadfruit Disease Catalog

-Conduct trials to determine susceptibility or resistance of breadfruit varieties to four major diseases in Hawai‘i, including Phytophthora and Colletotrichum.
+Conduct trials to determine susceptibility or resistance of five breadfruit varieties to three major diseases in Hawai‘i, including Phytophthora and Colletotrichum.

 June 2020 - January 2021

 a.
 Materials Produced: Published scientific article

 b.
 Field technician will work with statewide breadfruit farmer network to ship healthy

 fruit from range of varieties and locations to CTAHR lab.
 Overseen by PIs,

 graduate assistant will inoculate fruits with selected diseases in lab and

 document deterioration speed and scope.
 In collaboration with project PIs,